j-c-carr/Real-Estate-and-Wine-Quality-Prediction/README.md

 * Our best linear regression model achieves a Mean Squared Error of 5.396 on the Boston Housing dataset and our best logistic regression model achieves a perfect test accuracy on the Wine dataset.
 * Lastly, we experiment with augmenting the Boston Housing Dataset through Gaussian and Sigmoid transformations.

-`writeup.pdf` contains our full report.
+`report.pdf` contains a description of all our experiments and results.

 ## Installation
 Before running the project, you need to set up the required environment.
 Follow these steps: